Rubbestadneset

-Rubbestadneset is a village in Bømlo municipality in Vestland county, Norway.
+Rubbestadneset is a village in Bømlo Municipality in Vestland county, Norway.
 The village is located on a peninsula on the eastern side of the island of Bømlo, about 6 km east of the municipal centre of Svortland.
-The Stokksundet strait lies to the east and the Innværfjorden lies to the south and west.
+The Stokksund strait lies to the east and the Innværfjorden lies to the south and west.

-The 1.17 km2 village has a population (2019) of 1,264 and a population density of 1080 PD/km2.
+The 1.26 km2 village has a population (2025) of and a population density of 1125 PD/km2.

 Wichmann Diesel motors originate from Rubbestadneset.
 Rubbestadnes Upper Secondary School is located in the village.